Recipe Overview

-Perfect any time of year, but super perfect on your Christmas cookie tray, these Mexican Chocolate Cookies are an easy, sweet, and just slightly spicy slice-and-bake shortbread recipe.
+Why you’ll love it: Perfect any time of year, these Mexican chocolate cookies are sweet, chocolatey, and just slightly spicy.
+This is an easy slice-and-bake shortbread recipe!

 Several cookies on square white plate, on light colored background.